 - A. The Board approves the marriage and family therapy licensure examination offered by the Association of Marital and Family Therapy Regulatory Boards. - B. An applicant for associate marriage and family therapist or marriage and family therapist licensure shall receive a passing score on the approved licensure examination. - C. An applicant shall pass the approved examination within 12 months after receiving written examination authorization from the Board.
-An applicant shall not take the examination more than twice during the 12-month testing period. - D. If an applicant does not receive a passing score as required under subsection (B) within the 12 months referenced in subsection (C), the Board shall close the applicant's file with no recourse to appeal.
-To receive further consideration for licensure, an applicant whose file is closed shall submit a new application and fee.
+An applicant shall not take the examination more than three times during the 12-month testing period. - D. If an applicant does not receive a passing score as required under subsection (B) within the 12 months referenced in subsection (C), the Board shall close the applicant's file with no recourse to appeal.
+To receive further consideration for licensure, an applicant whose file is closed shall submit a new application and fee. - E. The Board may grant a one-time 90-day examination extension request to an applicant who demonstrates good cause as specified under R4-6-305(G).